Clinical Nutrition and Dietetics

 Graduate Assistantships may be 0.25 or 0.50 time over nine months or twelve months.
 Assistantships are renewed based upon students’ performance and availability of the assistantship.
 Students must formally apply for an assistantship to be renewed by January 5 for the following academic year.

 Graduate Teaching Assistants/Associates assist in teaching classes, predominantly undergraduate, in the Nutrition Department.
-Students are assigned to assist with one class per semester.
 Teaching assistantships are more appropriate for graduate students with Nutrition degrees and who have previous teaching experience.

 Graduate Research Assistants aid with implementing research that is being conducted in the Nutrition department.
 Graduate students with research interests matching with that of current research, or specific skills that complement ongoing research, are more appropriate for research assistantships.

 Substantial scholarship funding opportunities are available to Nutrition graduate students through the college and university.
 The application deadline is February 1 each year for upcoming academic year.
 For details and a link to the application, see CEHHS Graduate Scholarships.